DEVARSYASHAH/Hexadeckbot/README.md

 # Welcome to Hexadeckbot
 Hexadeckbot is a web-based application to help students to make effective career choices.
 It is a very user-friendly platform which will surely be very easy to use and a powerful tool for all students.
-## Use CounselBot to:
+## Use Hexadeckbot to:
 - Getting answers to general questions related to colleges and all the streams
 - Take an in-depth quiz to find more bout yourself and career suitable for you
 - Get a very detailed report which will provide you info about the top 5 professions you are inclined to.

-CounselBot Web-app runs on Windows, Linux, Mac and even Android.
+Hexadeckbot Web-app runs on Windows, Linux, Mac and even Android.
 It is a web application that can easily be moulded according to our needs.
 It has this flexibility as it uses Streamlit as its platform.
-This is the open-source repository for the CounselBot web-app.
+This is the open-source repository for the Hexadeckbott web-app.

 ![](img/21.png)